DouleLove/Sketchy/README.md

 py -3 -m pip install -r requirements.txt
 </pre>

-Then you can run app with:
+And finally you can run app with:

 <pre>
 # Unix/macOS